Ennia-Fahd/TP6--Kafka_EeventDriver_Architecture/README.md

-# Event Driven Architecture : JMS et KAFKA
+# Event Driven Architecture : JMS et KAFKA (Page Event)

 Event-Driven Architecture (EDA) relies on the fundamental principle of asynchronous communication between different components of a software system.
 Two key technologies that facilitate the implementation of EDA are Java Message Service (JMS) and Apache Kafka.